 Note: OBs attach to the plastic or the biomaterial or bovine bone.

 2.3.3.
-Add bone marrow OC precursors to the 24 h-cultured primary OBs and culture at 37 °C and 5% CO2 for 5 days.
+Add freshly isolated bone marrow OC precursors to the 24 h-cultured primary OBs and culture at 37 °C and 5% CO2 for 5 days.
 Replace the medium with freshly prepared OC DM every other day.
 Then stain OCs for tartrate-resistant acid phosphatase (TRAP) to evaluate OC differentiation.

 2.4.
 OC differentiation assessed by TRAP staining